arodri04/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

-1. Describe the biggest difference between `.forEach` & `.map`.
+1. Describe the biggest difference between `.forEach` & `.map`. for each doesnt create a new array while map does

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? a method is a function inside a function, a regular function is usually not inside
 3. What is closure?

-4. Describe the four rules of the 'this' keyword.
+closure is referencign something outside the function
+4. Describe the four rules of the 'this' keyword. global binding: when this references the whole forest implicit binding: when an object is sent into a function this would represent parts on that object, specific trees in the forest new binding: with use of a constructor function, like throwing a new animal in the forest
+explicit: when this is specifically picked out, grabbing a tree and saying this is the tree im gonna talk about.

-5. Why do we need super() in an extended class?
+5. Why do we need super() in an extended class? tells the exteded class what information needs to be exteded and brought back.

 ## Project Set up